-This elegant chocolate-mint tart was the dessert I served at one of our dinner parties recently and it was consumed with joy!
-Is there anyone that does not love, love, love chocolate?
-If you decide to make this chocolate-mint tart, be forewarned, it is rich, decadent, delicious and difficult to resist a second serving.
+This elegant Chocolate-Mint Tart was the dessert I served at one of our dinner parties recently, and it was consumed with joy!
+Do you love chocolate?
+My hands are up!
+If you decide to make this chocolate-mint tart, I should warn you; it is rich, decadent, delicious and difficult to resist a second serving.

-Valentine’s Day is coming up and this chocolate-mint tart will be a stunning finish for a romantic dinner for the man I love.
+Valentine’s Day is coming up and this chocolate-mint tart will be a stunning finish to a romantic dinner for the man I love.

-The filling for this tart has been adapted from: Cook’s Illustrated Magazine, December 2013
+We adapted the filling for this tart from Cook’s Illustrated Magazine, December 2013

 - 1 teaspoon vanilla